WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 %PartialRoleList% | Refers to a role list info text stored as host information.
 ``​`<Info>`​`` | Normal info, potentially containing other selectors.

-Each type uses a different method to get parsed to text - for discord elements a respective discord reference is generated (ping, channel link) while other types are usually just their name in title case.
+Each type uses a different method to get parsed to text - for discord elements, a respective discord reference is generated (ping, channel link) while other types are usually just their name in title case.

 ### Ability Type Type